DiligentGraphics/DiligentSamples/Samples/GLFWDemo/readme.md

 #endif
 ```

-On MacOS we additionally create `CAMetalLayer` to allow rendering into view using Metal API.
+On MacOS, we need to additionally initialize `CAMetalLayer` to allow rendering into the view using the Metal API:

 ```cpp
 void* GetNSWindowView(GLFWwindow* wnd)
 {